“I’m so afraid of having my picture taken.”

 Chiroptophobia: the fear of bats.
 Many people perceive bats to be terrifying, blood-sucking, winged creatures of the night.
 Some people may wildly wave their hands and scream like a little girl when a bat flies past their head.
 There is absolutely nothing wrong with this.
 Nothing!

 Acrophobia: the fear of heights.
-Some people scream like a little girl if you put them on top of a ladder.
-This behavior is ridiculous–it’s not like there’s bats up there.
+Some people scream like a little girl if you put them on a tiny stepladder.
+This behavior is ridiculous–unless there’s bats up there.

 Genophobia: the fear of sex.
 This is an extremely common phobia; every girl I’ve ever dated has suffered from it.